-- Each student will be allowed one draft submission - Students can then receive guidance as to how to improve their grade - Work must be submitted on the original due date - One resubmission date for each semester is set each year by the Scheme Management Board.
-The dates are available on the HE Calendar
+- Each student will be allowed one draft submission.
+Students can then receive guidance as to how to improve their work - Work must be submitted on the original due date - If summative assessment work fails to meet the pass criteria, the student will be expected to undertake a reassessment.
+The release of marks to students will trigger the resubmission period that will remain open for six weeks.